-Consistent with the requirements of Title IX of the Education Amendments of 1972, as amended, and regulations thereunder, the University does not discriminate on the basis of sex in the conduct or operation of its education programs of activities (including employment thereto and admission thereto.)
-Inquiries concerning the application of Title IX may be referred to Ms. Rosalind S. Fink, Director of the University's Office of Equal Opportunity and Affirmative Action (409A Low Memorial Library, New York, NY 10027, telephone 212-854-5511), or to the Director, Office for Civil Rights (Region II), 26 Federal Plaza, New York, NY 10278.
+Consistent with the requirements of Title IX of the Education Amendments of 1972, as amended, and regulations thereunder, the University does not discriminate on the basis of sex in the conduct or operation of its education programs of activities (including employment therein and admission thereto.)
+Inquiries concerning the application of Title IX may be referred to the Assistant Provost for Equal Opportunity and Affirmative Action (Low Memorial Library, Room 402, Mail Code 4333, 535 West 116th Street, New York, NY 10027, telephone 212-854-5511), or to the Director, Office for Civil Rights (Region II), 26 Federal Plaza, New York, NY 10278.